malcalevak/wp-slimbox2/readme.txt

 You want Lightbox or Slimbox effects using the jQuery library, and don't want any sort of "ad".<br />
 You want complete control over all the javascript settings from the admin page.<br />

+= What if I have other questions that haven't been answered? = Please try our <a href="http://pixopoint.com/forum/index.php?board=6.0">support forums</a>, and read the Slimbox creators <a href="http://code.google.com/p/slimbox/wiki/FAQ">FAQ</a>.

 == Screenshots ==

 1. Administration interface in WordPress 2.7